Nattamon-ch/Helpdesk_Data_Analysis/README.md

 ## Cleaning Process

-Data integrity is paramount.
-In the `docs` directory, you'll find a thorough chronicle of the data cleaning process, addressing missing values, anomalies, and data normalization to ensure high-quality analysis.
+The data cleaning process is comprehensively documented and includes the following steps:

+1. **Data Analysis**: Initial analysis to understand the structure, contents, and quality of the raw data.
+2. **Data Cleaning**: Based on the analysis, cleaning procedures were performed to:
+   - Remove duplicate records.
+   - Correct or remove any incorrect data entries.
+   - Exclude irrelevant data that does not contribute to the analysis.

 ## Tools Used
 - **Excel**: For preliminary data assessments.